radj307/alias/README.md

 # alias
-This is a simple executable that executes a single set command.
+This is a simple executable that executes a single pre-set command.

-This allows you to create command aliases or command macros on windows, or execute shell scripts _(`bat`, `ps1`)_ using an executable.
+This allows you to create command aliases or command macros on windows, or execute shell scripts (`.bat`/`.ps1`) using an executable (`.exe`).

 # Features
 - Same return code as executing the command manually
 - Argument Forwarding
-- Filename-Based, you can have any number of aliases in a single directory.
+- Name-based configuration; you can copy-paste the executable in the same directory and rename it to create a different alias.
 - Live Output
 - Fully Configurable

-# How it Works
-The program keeps track of its current name & location, and checks its directory for an `.ini` configuration file with the same name.
-It then uses the __popen__ function to execute the command set in the config, prints any text from STDOUT/STDERR to either STDOUT or a file, then returns the result.

-_Note: __popen__ uses `cmd.exe`, so powershell commands will not work unless you prepend `powershell -Command` to the command._

 # Usage
 1. Download the [latest release](https://github.com/radj307/Command-Alias/releases).